-Take-Two, Rockstar’s parent company, has said that its interested in the Nintendo Switch but that its support for the console will come down to sales.
+Take-Two, Rockstar’s parent company, says its interested in the Nintendo Switch but that its support for the console will come down to sales.

 This doesn’t rule out Red Dead Redemption 2 for PC but this certainly isn’t sitting well with those who prefer to play Rockstar’s games on Windows.

-Here are a few notes about the PC Red Dead Redemption 2 release:
+Here are a few notes about the rumored PC Red Dead Redemption 2 release: